 Less than two hours after her husband found her, Bahrassa removed a one-inch clot blocking a critical artery in this 78-year-old woman’s brain.
 Two days later, Engels walked out of Baystate, virtually unaffected.

 “It was a great, great save for her.
-She went home completely restored,” says Bahrassa, who removed the clot in Baystate’s new, state-of-the-art neurointerventional laboratory.
+She went home completely restored,” said Bahrassa, who removed the clot in Baystate’s new, state-of-the-art neurointerventional laboratory.
 “She could have been permanently disabled in a nursing home and unable to care for herself.”

 Brain Attack Team